 The Marine Biological Laboratory, Woods Hole, Massachusetts

 Wheaton is a member of the Marine Biological Laboratory Consortium in Environmental Science.
 Select students with strong backgrounds in environmental studies may qualify for fall semester study at this world-renowned center for research, education and training in biology.
 While at the MBL, students enroll in two core lab and lecture courses in aquatic ecosystems and terrestrial ecosystems, select elective seminars and undertake an independent project.
 A special effort is made to understand the links between ecosystems on land and in water at global, regional and local scales.
 The MBL library is jointly operated with the Woods Hole Oceanographic Institution, serving as a primary source of scientific information for the large, multi-institutional Woods Hole scientific community.
-Grades and credits become part of a Wheaton student’s academic record and students pay regular Wheaton tuition and fees for this Wheaton-affiliated program.*
+Students pay regular Wheaton tuition and fees for this Wheaton-affiliated program.

 Learn more about the Marine Biological Laboratory, Woods Hole, Massachusetts